NexiusTailer/Admin-System/README.md

 ```
 Parameters:
 playerid - The ID of the player for which you need to set the admin level
-lvl - The admin level you want to set the player
+lvl - The admin level you want to set to the player

 Returns 1 if the function executed successfully
 Returns 0 if the specified player is not connected